phyde19/UI-elements/workflow.md

 - `migration/` – A transplant bundle (catalog + editor + shared pieces) shaped to match the prod backend response.
 Copy into prod when you want the full experience.
 - `quick-fix/` – A minimal, drop-in editor route (`/plugins/[workspaceId]/[pluginId]`) that reads from the prod Zustand store API (`useCompassStore((s) => s.workspaces)`), for fast integration without touching the rest of the UI.
 - `ui-changes.md`, `ui-examples/` – Design notes and scratch space during exploration.
+- `frontend/hooks/store-context.tsx` + `frontend/store/` – Local Zustand store + provider that mirrors production.
+We seed it with the mocked payload so catalog/detail pages here share the same data contract and hook signatures as prod.

 ## Data Contract (aligned to prod)